rubys/showcase/app/views/docs/ops/Hosting.md

 for those that wish to run this themselves.
 If you have a machine that is capable of running a spreadsheet and a web browser you can run this yourself, but security, backups, and network access will be items you will need to address.

+Understandably, most will opt to use my host (and in the future hosts).
+Just be aware that for security reaons I don't currently allow users to do the following:

+  * Allocate new events
+  * Set/reset passwords
+  * Change who can access individual events

+For these actions, contact me via email, text, or facebook.